The Rise of the Khilafah and the Return of the Gold Dinar: Film

-The film then threatens the United States, saying it will "be destroyed on the same foundation upon which it was established", and talks about how the United States runs on an "interest system" where if United States Dollars are constantly used to pay off debts owed to the United States, the financial base of it wouldn't exist and how Russia and China both show willingness to "strategically attack the petrodollar system and bond market".
+The film then threatens the United States, saying it will "be destroyed on the same foundation upon which it was established", and talks about how the United States runs on an "interest system" where if U.S. dollars are constantly used to pay off debts owed to the United States, the financial base of it would not exist and how Russia and China both show willingness to "strategically attack the petrodollar system and bond market".
 Afterwards, the film talks about how the establishment of the Islamic State and its foundation "upon faith" would attack the economy of the United States and then talks about the establish of the Islamic State gold dinar and how, through the control of both Syrian and Iraq oil fields, would only sell them for gold and silver.

-At the end of the film, the Islamic State member Lavdrim Muhaxheri, who goes by the nom de guerre Abu Abdallah al-Kosovi, explains how the Islamic State doesn't fight for wealth or land but only fights in, what they call, "righteous jihad" and "jihad for the sake of Allah" which transitions into a nasheed music video for the nasheed "For the Sake of Allah" which is produced by Al-Hayat Media Center.
+At the end of the film, the Islamic State member Lavdrim Muhaxheri, who goes by the nom de guerre Abu Abdallah al-Kosovi, explains how the Islamic State doesn't fight for wealth or land but only fights in, what they call, "righteous jihad" and "jihad for the sake of Allah" which transitions into a music video for the nasheed "For the Sake of Allah", produced by the Al-Hayat Media Center.